build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

 > **Warning**
+>
-> Enable the image automatic update feature, add the --components-extra=image-reflector-controller,image-automation-controller parameter when bootstrapping Flux.
+> Enable the image automatic update feature, add the `--components-extra=image-reflector-controller,image-automation-controller` parameter when bootstrapping Flux.
+Otherwise, Flux will not install **image-reflector-controller** and **image-automation-controller** by default, and configurations such as automatic image updates will not take effect.

 Use **git pull** to check the updates pushed by the bootstrapper.
 Three new files will appear in the clusters/dev-cluster/flux-system directory of the Git repository: